 11. Inuit in Point Barrow, Alaska’s northernmost spot, believed the aurora was evil.
 They carried knives to protect themselves from it.

 12. In Estonia, one legend said the lights appeared when whales were playing games.
 Another said they were sleighs taking guests to a spectacular wedding feast.

-13. Wisconsin’s Menominee Native Americans saw the lights as torches used by benevolent giants used when they speared fish at night.
+13. Wisconsin’s Menominee Native Americans saw the lights as torches used by benevolent giants to spear fish at night.

-14. Fishermen in northern Sweden took the lights as a good prophecy, believing they were reflecting large schools of herring in nearby seas.
+14. Fishermen in northern Sweden took the lights as a good omen, believing they reflected large schools of herring in nearby seas.

 15. If you whistled at the aurora, some Native Americans believed it would sweep down and take you away.
-Clapping your hands, however, caused the lights to retreat, keeping you safe.
+Clapping your hands, however, would cause the lights to retreat, keeping you safe.
 Meanwhile, in northern Scandinavia, the Sami people hid indoors during the light show.

 By Marsea Nelson, WWF Guest Blogger

 That’s a good story telling, my family says number